ethereum/web3.py/docs/internals.rst

-so that a subscription *id* can be returned to the user on the same line, but the ``listen_to_websocket()`` method on the :class:`~web3.providers.websocket.WebsocketConnection` class, the public API for interacting with the active websocket connection, is set up to receive many-to-one ``eth_subscription`` responses over an asynchronous interator pattern.
+so that a subscription *id* can be returned to the user on the same line, but the ``listen_to_websocket()`` method on the :class:`~web3.providers.websocket.WebsocketConnection` class, the public API for interacting with the active websocket connection, is set up to receive ``eth_subscription`` responses over an asynchronous interator pattern.

 .. code-block:: python